 Chuck Schumer’s political career has since been characterized by much success, vacating a seat only after winning another, and never losing an election bid.
 He maintained his New York Assembly post for three terms, leaving the position in 1981 after winning the 16th District Congressional seat in 1980.
 Schumer retained his lower congress seat until 1999, being re-elected eight consecutive times.

 Ahead of leaving the House of Representatives, Chuck Schumer won the New York Senate seat in 1998.
-He assumed office as the New York Senator on January 3, 1999 and has since been re-elected thrice.
-As a senator, Schumer has chaired several committees in the Upper House including the Democratic Senatorial Campaign Committee (2005-2009), Rules Committee (2009-2015), Democratic Caucus (Vice-Chair: 2007-2017) and Democratic Policy Committee (2011-2017).
+He assumed office as the New York Senator on January 3, 1999, and has since been re-elected thrice.
+As a senator, Schumer has chaired several committees in the Upper House including the Democratic Senatorial Campaign Committee (2005-2009), Rules Committee (2009-2015), Democratic Caucus (Vice-Chair: 2007-2017), and Democratic Policy Committee (2011-2017).
 He also serves as the Minority Leader.

-Chuck Schumer’s first daughter, Jessica is a graduate of Harvard College and follows after her father’s political footsteps.
+Together with Iris, Chuck has two daughters – Jessica Emily Schumer (born 1984) and Alison Emma Schumer (born 1989).
+Chuck Schumer’s first daughter, Jessica, is a graduate of Harvard College and follows after her father’s political footsteps.
 She was a member of the White House Council of Economic Advisers (CEA), later serving as the Council’s Chief of Staff and General Counsel from 2013 to 2015.
-In 2016, Jessica married Michael Shapiro, whom she worked with on the CEA between 2011 and 2013.
+In 2016, Jessica got married to Michael Shapiro, whom she worked with on the CEA between 2011 and 2013.
 They welcomed a son named Noah Melvin Schumer-Shapiro on November, 24th, 2018.

 Schumer’s second daughter, Alison is a Harvard graduate as well.
 She works at Facebook’s New York office as a marketing manager.
 Alison, who is a lesbian, married her girlfriend, Elizabeth Weiland on November 18, 2018.